May 18, 2022 CG Writing Lessons 9-12, CG Writing Lessons K-5, CG Writing Lessons 6-8, ELA K-5, ELA 6-8, ELA 9-12, Core Grammar

 A conclusion that restates the topic and summarizes the main points

-The introduction paragraph presents your topic to readers and include a thesis statement, or claim.
+The introduction paragraph presents your topic to readers and includes a thesis statement, or claim.
 A thesis statement is one or two sentences that state your main idea.
 In a persuasive essay, your thesis statement, or claim, should include a strong and clear opinion.
 Avoid thesis statements that don't say much or simply present a fact.

 WEAK – There are a lot of problems with our community's recreation center.